 It’s natural for some granules to stray and land up on driveways, sidewalks, or patios, no matter how careful you are.
 Your pet or youngsters can easily ingest such errant fertilizer grains.
 As a result, you should be cautious and pick up any stray granules before they end up in neighboring rivers or your pet’s stomach.

 8. Keep an eye on your pets while they are outdoors.

 When your pets are playing outside, always keep an eye on them.
-If your dog ingests something poisonous in the garden, seek emergency veterinary care right at once.
+If your dog ingests something poisonous in the garden, seek emergency veterinary care immediately.
 Take a sample of the drug with you to trace what they ate.